Paradigm4/dev_tools/README.md

 ## Description

 The `dev_tools` plugin library contains functions and operators for working with SciDB code in GitHub repositories.

 The `install_github` operator can install plugins directly from GitHub repositories, taking care of downloading, compiling, and distributing the plugin to all the SciDB nodes.

+Other development tools and functions are expected to be added to this plugin library over time.

 ## Synopsis